nadirbad/nadirbad.dev/cmmsudjjn01pd2ehdghx94pzl.md

 And it's exactly what I'll cover in the next article in this series.

-If you're planning your first Event Storming session and want a second pair of eyes on your approach, [book a free discovery call](https://www.linkedin.com/in/nadir-badnjevic/) and I'll help you set it up right.
+If you're planning your first Event Storming session and want a second pair of eyes on your approach, [contact me directly](https://www.linkedin.com/in/nadir-badnjevic/) and I'll help you set it up right.